Weddell Genealogy Census extracts Family History Home

 The variation in spelling of the surname is not unusual.
 For example, another Thomas and Elizabeth living in Wooler at the same time had five different spellings for the christening of only four children - Waddle, Wodell, Wadelss, Wadel and Waddell!

 The next appearance of Newton1 in St John's register is on 2nd June 1811, when he married Isabella Guthrie.
-A son, James, was christened not in St John's, but in Castle Garth Presbyterian Church, on 1st November 1813.
+A son, James, was born on 8th September 1813.
+He was christened not in St John's, but in Castle Garth Presbyterian Church, on 1st November 1813.
 A daughter, Elenor, was also christened there - on 27th February 1815.
 This is not surprising in view of the previous indication of non-conformist tendencies.

 The records of the Incorporated Company of Tanners* reveal that a "Thomas Newton Weddell" was admitted as a Freeman of the City of Newcastle in 1812.
 This is almost certainly Newton1, who by that time would have been 22 years old - an appropriate age for admission.
 He progressed in seniority within the society; the "History, Directory and Gazeteer of Northumberland and Durham" published in 1827 by Wm.
 Parson and Wm.
 White lists him as a steward of the fraternity, along with E. Story, R. Youll and I. Watson.
 On 19th of November that same year his second son James was apprenticed to one James Walton, a slater and tiler of Newcastle upon Tyne.
 His indenture reveals that the term was to be seven years, and during this period James was bound, among other things, not to waste his Master's property, haunt Taverns, Inns or Alehouses, play at Cards, Dice, Tables, or any other unlawful Games, and not to contract Matrimony.
 In exchange for these undertakings he would receive wages of four shillings per week, rising to seven shillings by the end of his term, and full board and lodgings.